pymc-devs/pymc/docs/INSTALL.rst

 In a terminal, type::

-    python setup.py config_fc --fcompiler gnu95 build
+    python setup.py config_fc --fcompiler gfortran build
     python setup.py install

 The above syntax also assumes that you have gFortran installed and available.
 The `sudo` command may be required to install PyMC into the Python ``site-packages`` directory if it has restricted privileges.

-In addition, the python2.6-dev package may be required to install PyMC on Linux systems.
+In addition, the python-dev package may be required to install PyMC on Linux systems.

 .. _`EasyInstall`: http://peak.telecommunity.com/DevCenter/EasyInstall